asim-qureshi/Typewriter.js/README.md

 ```
   $('p').Typewrite();
 ```
-# Putting it to Use:
+# Making it work for you:

 There a number of configuration options you can pass in order to optimize Typewrite to your preferences.
-We expore them below.
+We explore them below.

 ## What are we typing in?